oztalha/dd-css/README.md

 * Obtain an OAuth access token on behalf of a Twitter user
 * Get the friends/followers list of a user as JSON/CSV file
 * Get last 3200 tweets of a user in JSON/CSV format

-### Facebook
-* Obtain an OAuth access token on behalf of a Facebook user
-* Get the number of shares of a url
+* Get IDs as well as many other information on the members of a Twitter list in JSON/CSV format

 ## Installation
 ---------------